Introduction to Software Tester Work

 These are the logical tasks that a user performs in the system.
-These logical tasks when grouped together helps testers to make note of all the possible scenarios that a user is expected to perform.
+These logical tasks when grouped together helps prover to make note of all the possible scenarios that a user is expected to perform.
 These scenarios are usually documented in the Excel sheets or sometimes using some tools.
-A tester thrives to extract all such scenarios from the requirement documents.
+A prover thrives to extract all such scenarios from the requirement documents.
 A document containing such scenarios is called is Test Scenario Document (or somewhere as High-Level Scenario Document).
 This document serves as an input document for drafting Test Cases.

 Scenario – User should be able to log in successfully.